Registered Education Savings Plans (RESPS)

 We are obligated to inform you that the product descriptions and information that follow are intended for educational purposes only and are not to be considered as a solicitation to purchase any security.

-Commissions, trailing commission, management fees, and expenses all may be associated with mutual fund investments.
+Commissions, trailing commission, management fees, and expenses all may be associated with segregated or mutual fund investments.
 Please read the prospectus before investing.
-Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
+Segregated and Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
 To obtain a prospectus, or further information, please contact our office.
-Offers to purchase securities must be made through a registered mutual funds representative.
 Our Web Pages are under constant revision and subject to change without notice.
-Due to the dynamic nature of the mutual fund industry, we can make no guarantee as to the accuracy of the information presented.
+Due to the dynamic nature of the Segregated and Mutual fund industry, we can make no guarantee as to the accuracy of the information presented.

 The information contained herein is for personal use only.
 Redistribution of this information is prohibited without written permission.